StackVista/stackstate-docs/setup/agent/kubernetes.md

    * It is recommended to [provide a `stackstate.cluster.authToken`](#stackstateclusterauthtoken).
    * For large Kubernetes clusters, [enable cluster checks](kubernetes.md#enable-cluster-checks) to run the kubernetes\_state check in a StackState ClusterCheck Agent pod.
    * If you use a custom socket path, [set the `agent.containerRuntime.customSocketPath`](#agentcontainerruntimecustomsocketpath).
+   * Details of all available helm chart values can be found in the [Cluster Agent Helm Chart documentation \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/cluster-agent).

 ### Helm chart values

-Some specific helm chart values are described below.

 {% hint style="info" %}
 Details of all available helm chart values can be found in the [Cluster Agent Helm Chart documentation \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/cluster-agent).